nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 } s_jump_patch;
 ```

-Using these structures we can build a very elegant and transparent mechanism for building dymanic code.
+Using these structures we can build a very elegant and transparent mechanism for building dynamic code.
 All we have to do is create an inline assembly function in C and cast it to the structure.

 ```c
 __attribute__((naked))